evilrobot-01/HoneyComb/README.md

     fdisk /dev/nvme0n1

 Type o to purge any partitions, then p to check that they have been cleared.
-To create the boot partition, type n for a new partition, p for primary, 1 for first partition, enter to accept default first sector and then +260M for last.
-Then type t and then>
+To create the boot partition, type n for a new partition, p for primary, 1 for first partition, enter to accept default first sector and then +1G for last.
+Then type t and then c to set the partition as W95 FAT32 (LBA).

     o   p   n   p   1   ENTER   +1G t   c